 Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

-But with more of us than ever renting rather than buying, broadband is something that we should be considering when searching for a new home.
-Not only is there the question of whether the available broadband speeds are suitable, but you also need to think about contract length, cancellation fees and unexpected costs.
+But given its importance in daily life, broadband is something that we should be considering when searching for a new home.
+Not only is there the question of whether the available broadband speeds are suitable, but you also need to think about contract length, cancellation fees, and unexpected costs.

 Time spent researching now can help avoid problems later on, and potentially save you money.

 Home rentals and long broadband contracts

-Many broadband contracts (and most of the best deals) have a term of 12-24 months, which can be longer than the contract on a rented home.
+Many broadband contracts (and most of the best deals) have a term of 18 or 24 months, which can be longer than the contract on a rented home.
 To avoid getting stuck paying for a broadband service that you no longer receive, or being hit with a cancellation fee, forward planning is necessary.

 If you’re living with flatmates though bear in mind that circumstances can change; that ultra-cheap 24-month contract may not look like such a good idea when you have to move on.

 If you do end up having to cancel a contract early make sure to speak to the provider so you know exactly what it will cost.
 If there’s a fair amount of time remaining the cancellation fees can be expensive.

 You may also wish to consider a broadband service on a short term contract.
 These can be rolling monthly, three or six-month contracts, or student broadband deals designed to fit around term times.
 This can avoid the hassle of a longer-term deal, but you will probably end up paying more per month relative to a longer contract.